michipase/Elaborato_Docker-Kubernetes/README.md

 ```

 ### extract minikube IP
-The minikube IP can be found with
+The minikube IP can be found with:
 ```console
 x@y:~/docker-kubernetes-univr$ minikube ip
 192.168.59.100